|Teleopsis sykesii - Diopsidae, a common stalk-eyed fly in the Western Ghats|

 The strawberries at the ends of the handle-bar are the eyes.

 It was not too long ago that I first learnt about an insect with eyes on stalks.
-Somehow nobody in our entomology faculty had introduced it in our student days and the idea had been drilled in that stalked eyes were found only in the crustacea.
+Somehow, nobody had introduced it in our student days and for us (true) stalked eyes were found only in the crustacea.
 When I first came across it and discovered that it was hardly uncommon, it was a bit depressing to see that there were no experts who could identify it to species.
 Apparently problems had been created in the museums with labelling errors.
 I had uploaded my photographs on Wikimedia Commons and only recently obtained a species level identification of it - actually a confirmation of my own part-guess based on old literature - Teleopsis sykesii (named after Colonel Sykes).
 A redescription of the species that makes use of photographs of yours truly as well as the superior images of Karthik has just been published.

 - H. R. Feijen, C. Feijen (2011) On the biogeographic range of the genus Teleopsis Rondani (Diptera: Diopsidae), with redescription of Teleopsis sykesii from India and description of a new species from Borneo.
 Zoologische Mededelingen, 85:141-159.
 (PDF)